-- (a) General.
-Until separate written agreements are executed between the CNA and qualified NPAs, the CNA shall continue to collect the Program Fee pursuant to the practice existing prior to execution of this Agreement.
-As required by Section B.1.(f) of this Agreement and 41 CFR §51-4.3(b)(9), the qualified NPAs shall pay the CNA, consistent with the terms and conditions of separate written agreements between the CNA and qualified NPAs, upon submittal of Program Fee payment requests by the CNA, or pursuant to existing subcontract agreements in existence at the time of execution of this Agreement. - (b) Amount of payments and limitations on payments.
+(a) General.
+As required by Section B.1(f) of this Agreement and 41 CFR §51-4.3(b)(9), the qualified NPAs shall pay the CNA, consistent with the terms and conditions of separate written agreements between the CNA and qualified NPAs.
+As noted above, prior to execution of the NPA agreements, the CNA may collect Program Fees from the NPAs in accordance with practices existing prior to the execution of this Agreement.

+- (b) Amount of payments and limitations on payments.
 Subject to such other limitations and conditions as are specified in Commission regulations and policies, this Agreement, and this clause, the amount of payments and limitations on payments shall be specified in the Agreement's description of the basis for payment. - (c) CNA request for Program Fee payment.
+The CNA may submit requests for payment of unpaid Program Fee payments via a monthly statement of balances to the NPAs.
+Unless otherwise authorized by the Agreement Officer, the CNA shall book all Program Fee balances based on required submissions of NPA AbilityOne sales which includes: - (1) The date of the invoice;

+(2) The contract number and/or other identifier of the contract or order under which the request is made;

+(3) Such information and documentation as is required by the contract's description of and sales amount that forms the basis for payment; and

+(4) A certification, at least annually, by the NPA official authorized to bind the NPA, that all AbilityOne sales information is accurate and complete.

-The CNA may submit requests for payment of unpaid Program Fee payments not more frequently than monthly, in a form and manner acceptable to the Agreement Officer and as stated in a written agreement with the qualified NPA to which the CNA shall submit requests for payment.
-Unless otherwise authorized by the Agreement Officer, all Program Fee payments in any period for which payment is being requested shall be included in a single request, appropriately itemized and totaled.
-The CNA's request shall contain the information and certification detailed in paragraph (d) of this clause. - (d) Content of CNA's request for Program Fee payment.
-The CNA's request for Program Fee payment shall contain the following: - (1) The name and address of the CNA; - (2) The date of the request for Program Fee payment; - (3) The contract number and/or other identifier of the contract or order under which the request is made; - (4) Such information and documentation as is required by the contract's description of and sales amount that forms the basis for payment.
+- (d) Content of CNA's request for Program Fee payment.
+In accordance with the Consolidated Appropriations Act, the CNA's request for Program Fee payment to the NPA shall contain the following: - (1) The name and address of the CNA; - (2) The date of the request for Program Fee payment;

+(3) The contract number and/or other identifier of the contract or order under which the request is made;

+(4) Such information and documentation as is required by the contract's description of and sales amount that forms the basis for payment; and